Melbourne, Victoria © Tourism Australia/Time Out Australia

-The national minimum wage is currently AUD $18.93 per hour or AUD $719.20 per 38-hour week (before tax).
+If you're looking for ways to work and travel, there are endless opportunities Down Under, and many of them pay higher wages than you’ll find in other countries.
+The national minimum wage is AUD $21.38 per hour or AUD $812.60 per 38-hour week (before tax).
 Casual employees covered by the national minimum wage also get at least a 25 per cent casual loading added to their pay.
-Visit the Fair Work Ombudsman website for complete details on minimum wage and workers' rights.
+Visit the Fair Work Ombudsman website for details on minimum wage and workers' rights.

+Fruit picking on Australian farms is a popular gig for travelers – it's a great way to see the beautiful Aussie countryside and it can often count towards eligibility requirements for second and third year Working Holiday visas.
 One thing fruit picking will give you that many other jobs won’t is the ability to earn money per bin as opposed to per hour.
 This means your hourly rate is entirely up to how quickly you work.
 Learn more about how piece rates are calculated here.

 Receptionist and administrative assistant

 If you’re looking for a job with a great schedule, reception is an ideal option.
 Hours usually fall between 9am and 5pm, leaving you plenty of time for a post-work surf in the summer months.
 Receptionist roles generally pay above the minimum wage depending on your experience.
 Your hostel might be an easy place to start your search – ask the manager if they could use someone to help out on the desk, or pay a visit to some of Australia's coolest hotels to try your luck.